Large AI Model-Based Semantic Communications: LAMs-Based KBs in SC systems

 \subsubsection{WavLM-Based KBs}

-To enable the SC system for audio, the KB should be capable of performing a variety of audio tasks, including automatic speech recognition, speaker identification, and speech separation.
+To enable the SC system for audio, the KB should be capable of performing a variety of tasks, including automatic speech recognition, speaker identification, and speech separation.
 This ensures that the raw audio data can be analyzed and semantic information can be extracted effectively.
-WavLM \cite{chen2022wavlm}, as a large-scale audio model proposed by MSRA, can be one potential solution to this application.
+WavLM \cite{chen2022wavlm}, as a large-scale audio model proposed by MSRA, could be one potential solution.
 Trained on 94,000 hours of unsupervised English data, WavLM is highly effective across a range of speech recognition tasks and non-content recognition speech tasks.
 By using WavLM as the KB, the sender can first separate and recognize the audio data from different speakers, discarding unimportant information such as background noise.
 The remaining audio data is then integrated and encoded by the SC encoder.
-In the receiver side, the SC decoder can be used to recover the audio, followed by speech denoising and recognition by WavLM according to the user's requirements.
+On the receiver side, the SC decoder can recover the audio, followed by speech de-noising and recognition by WavLM based on the user's requirements.

-Among the three major SC systems based on large models, the WavLM-based SC system is well-suited for real-time interactions and instant communication, enabling quick and efficient information exchange.
-In contrast, the GPT-based SC system excels at conveying thoughts and ideas clearly through textual summaries, making it easy to store, retrieve, and analyze text information.
+Among the above-mentioned LAM schemes, the WavLM-based SC is well-suited for real-time interactions and instant communication, enabling quick and efficient information exchange.
+In contrast, the GPT-based SC excels at conveying thoughts and ideas clearly through textual information, making it easy to store, retrieve, and analyze text data.
 The SAM-based SC system focuses on transmitting visual information via images, capturing intricate details, spatial organization, and colour, as well as accurately representing expressions, emotions, and non-verbal cues for a more intuitive communication experience.
-At present, there is relatively little research on image-based SC systems, hence we conduct further research on SAM-based SC systems.
+At present, there is relatively little research on image-based SC, which motivates this work.